chikuzen/YV12To422/readme.md

            avisynth+ has no problem.
            see https://github.com/AviSynth/AviSynthPlus/commit/ab4ea303b4ca78620c2ef90fdaad184bc18b7708

-####    lshift -
+####    threads -

-      If set this to true, chroma placement will shift to 1/4 sample to the left.
+      When sets this to true, V-plain is processed with a different thread at the same time with U-plain.
+	  However, processing doesn't always become speedy by this.

+	  default: false (use single thread)

 ### Lisence: